 As the NCAA Tournament moves into the regionals, we wouldn’t be surprised if one coach does not reach his first Final Four, though it’s certainly possible all of them get left out yet again.

 Suffice to say, no one wants to be on this list next season.

-In 10 seasons as a head coach, Miller has reached the Sweet 16 five times and the Elite Eight twice with two schools.
-He has restored Arizona to its place as one of the premier programs in the West and should reach the Final Four sooner rather than later.
-At 45, Miller's first Final Four probably won’t be his last.
+What’s his story?
+In 11 seasons as a head coach, Miller has reached the Sweet 16 six times and the Elite Eight three times with two schools.
+The last two trips to the regional final have been heartbreakers — a 64-63 loss to Wisconsin last season and a 65-63 loss to UConn in 2011.
+At 46, Miller's first Final Four probably won’t be his last.

 Closest call: A No. 1 seed in 2009, Pitt lost on a buzzer-beating layup by Villanova’s Scottie Reynolds in the Elite Eight.